Business development: Professionals

 For larger and well-established companies, especially in technology-related industries, the term "business development" often refers to setting up and managing strategic relationships and alliances with other, third-party companies.
 In these instances, the companies may leverage each other's expertise, technologies, or other intellectual property to expand their capacities for identifying, researching, analyzing and bringing to market new businesses and new products.
 Business development focuses on the implementation of the strategic business plan through equity financing, acquisition/divestiture of technologies, products, and companies, plus the establishment of strategic partnerships where appropriate.

-Business development is to be thought of as a marketing tactic.
-The objectives include branding, expansion in markets, new user acquisition, and awareness.
-However, the main function of business development is to utilize partners in selling to the right customers.
+Business development should be thought of as a marketing tactic.
+The objectives include branding, expansion into markets, new user acquisition, and awareness.
+However, the main function of business development is to utilize partners to sell to the right customers.
 Creating opportunities for value to be ongoing in the long term is important.
-To be successful in business development the partnership must be built on strong relationships.
+To be successful in business development, the partnership must be built on strong relationships.

 Business development and ethics

 Facilitated development

 Business development is affected by external factors.
 Planning systems are systems set in place in order to regulate businesses.
-In many cases, ruling agencies deem the necessary for business survival.
+In many cases, ruling agencies deem regulation necessary for business survival.
 There is a section of business that is dedicated to facilitating ethical business development in developing countries.
 In the early 2000s, business ethics was dedicated to helping the businesses in need that are in these countries.
 However, owing to the strong backlash from critics, they have changed their focus into helping businesses that are going to help the most people develop.
 These policies have improved the quality of life of the people.
 However, this facilitation changes the norms and, in turn, harms some groups.
 In order to enforce the new policies in an ethical manner business ethicists have created a cost-benefit analysis, placing an emphasis on basic necessities.
 These concerns have become so great that business ethicists have created a new department called development ethics.
 Now, instead of simply helping developing businesses, international business developers have begun ensuring that the companies keep basic human rights in mind.
 This especially applies to countries where the laws are not so strict and allow for abuse to take place.
 These development policies now have to follow the criteria that Penz created, consisting of: security, empowerment, rights, equity, integrity, and cultural freedom.
 The idea of providing people with human rights in order to facilitate business development can be seen through the rapid development of China in the last few decades.
 The policies that were implemented in the last couple decades coincide with these developments.
 In the 1980s, government policies facilitated the rise in literacy rate and education.
 The following decade, healthcare coverage increased significantly.
 This development was not originally seen as monetary capital, but instead, it was seen as human capital.
 With more workers able to bring skill and maximum effort to their workplace, companies were able to develop extremely rapidly.